The Blues Brothers (film): Soundtrack

 The Blues Brothers: Original Soundtrack Recording (later rereleased as The Blues Brothers: Music from the Soundtrack) is the Blues Brothers Band's second album.
 Released on June 20, 1980, it was a followup to their debut live album, Briefcase Full of Blues.
-The band toured the same year to promote the film, later releasing a second live album, Made in America, which featured the Top 40 track "Who's Making Love".
+The band toured the same year to promote the film, later releasing a second live album, Made in America, which featured the Billboard Hot 100 top 40 track "Who's Making Love".

 The soundtrack was recorded in Chicago at Universal Recording Corporation at the same time the movie was being filmed, with the exception of "Gimme Some Lovin", which was recorded at the Record Plant in Los Angeles, and "The Old Landmark", which was recorded live on a Universal Studios sound stage on the West Coast, with overdubs later recorded at a studio in New York City.

 The songs on the soundtrack album are a noticeably different audio mix than in the film, with a prominent baritone saxophone in the horn line (also heard in the film during "Shake a Tail Feather", though no baritone sax is present), and female backing vocals on "Everybody Needs Somebody to Love", though the band had no other backup singers, besides Jake and/or Elwood, in the film.
 A number of regular band members, including saxophonist Tom Scott and drummer Steve Jordan, perform on the album but are not in the film.

 According to Landis in The Stories Behind the Making of 'The Blues Brothers, filmed musical performances by Aretha Franklin and James Brown took more effort, as neither artist was accustomed to lip-synching their performances.
 Franklin required several takes, and Brown simply rerecorded his performance live on a Universal Studios sound stage during filming of the holy roller church scene, with overdubs later recorded at a studio in New York City.
-Calloway had wanted to perform a disco variation on his signature tune, "Minnie the Moocher", having done the song in several styles in the past, but Landis insisted that the song be done in an original big-band arrangement.
-Calloway was initially angry with Landis over this decision but later was pleased with the positive reception his performance received from audiences and fans of the film.
+Calloway had wanted to perform a disco variation on his signature tune, "Minnie the Moocher", having done the song in several styles in the past but Landis insisted that the song be done in an original big-band arrangement.
+Calloway was initially angry with Landis over this decision but was later pleased with the positive reception his performance received from audiences and fans of the film.

-"Gimme Some Lovin" was a Top 20 Billboard hit for the Blues Brothers, peaking at number 18.
+"Gimme Some Lovin" was a top 20 Hot 100 hit for the Blues Brothers, peaking at number 18.
 The album sold more than a million copies.